MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

       }
   }

-The file format is a standard Java properties file, each line representing a ``/`` separated resource path relative to the Classpath root referring to a standard image file (e.g. ``.png``, ``.jpg``).
+The file format is a standard Java properties file.
+Each line contains a ``/``-separated resource path relative to the Classpath root referring to a standard image file (e.g. ``.png``, ``.jpg``).
 The resource may be followed by an optional parameter (separated by a ``:``) which defines and/or describes the image output file format (RAW format).
 When no option is specified, the image is embedded as-is and will be decoded at run-time.
 Example:

 ::

-   # The following image is embedded
+   # The following image is embedded as
-   # as a PNG resource (decoded at run-time)
+   # a PNG resource (decoded at run-time)
    com/mycompany/MyImage1.png

-   # The following image is embedded
+   # The following image is embedded as
-   # as a 16 bits format without transparency (decoded at build-time)
+   # a 16-bit encoding without transparency (decoded at build-time)
    com/mycompany/MyImage2.png:RGB565

-   # The following image is embedded
+   # The following image is embedded as
-   # as a 16 bits format with transparency (decoded at build-time)
+   # a 16-bit encoding with transparency (decoded at build-time)
    com/mycompany/MyImage3.png:ARGB1555